My wife is not just beautiful, she’s also incredibly generous.

 happy I’m alive

-Before we had set off, and In my naivety, I had assumed the only risk would be if Pints >2 and Angela had to drive the car – I never thought the Risks would also include swamps, freaky natives, and demonic shrubbery.
+Before we had set off, and In my naivety, I had assumed the only risk would be if I’d had a couple of pints and Angela had to drive the car – I never even thought about swamps, freaky natives, and demonic shrubbery.

 But yet again, and despite Angela’s best efforts – I survived.
-I didn’t drown, get eaten by critters, or fall from a high tower, and I put the old guide book to use again – to light the funeral pyre for my trainers.
+I didn’t drown, get eaten by critters, or fall from a high tower.